 Kingston Cemetery

-This page highlights some of the stories we know for the Kingston New Mexico Cemetery.
+This page highlights some of what we know about the Cemetery near Kingston New Mexico

 To access the Cemetery, go past the entrance to Kingston and continue up NM Highway 152 about 1/4 mile.
 The parking lot is on your right.
 A walk-though gate allows you to enter.
 There are many unknowns about the history of this Cemetery.
 Our guided tour below tells some of what we do know about the lives of people who lived here before us.
 The numbers for this tour are cut in rusted metal rounds and mounted on rebar posts.
 A simple map to the eleven individuals or families highlighted here can be selected below.